TrifonDinev/Counter-Strike-1.6-AMXX-Plugins/plugins/Premium VIP/ReadME.txt

 ///////////////////////////////////////////////////////////////////////////////////////////////////////

-This Plugin Uses ADMIN_RESERVATION OR SO CALLED FLAG "b" - "reservation (can join on reserved slots)"!
+This Plugin Uses ADMIN_RESERVATION OR THE SO CALLED FLAG "b" - "reservation (can join on reserved slots)"!
 Every Player With Flag "b" Will Have VIP Extras

 Examples: